bc913/opengl_notes/doc/Objects.md

 ## Object Types
 - Regular: Buffer, Query, RenderBuffer, Sampler, Texture
-- Container: Framebuffer, PRogram pipeline objects, Transform Feedback objects, Vertex Array Object
+- Container: Framebuffer, Program pipeline objects, Transform Feedback objects, Vertex Array Object

 ## Buffer Objects
-These are OpenGL objects that store an array of unformatted memory allocated by the context AKA the GPU.
+These are OpenGL objects that store an array of unformatted memory allocated by the context aka the `GPU`.
 This memory location can be used to store data.

 The general use for the `Buffer Objects` is as defined in the [offical documentation](https://www.khronos.org/opengl/wiki/Buffer_Object):
 > Most of the uses of buffer objects involve binding them to a certain target, which other OpenGL operations will detect the bound buffer and then use the data stored in that buffer in some way, either reading or writing values in a well-defined format.